 Marine and Coastal Ecosystems: Marine Biodiversity

-To reiterate, life underwater alludes to all organisms that live in Earth's saltwater oceans and seas.
-Of course, this includes even the smallest plankton to the biggest whale.
-All living beings assume a part in the solid capability of maintaining such complex biological systems.
+Of course, this includes even the smallest plankton and the biggest whale.
+All living beings contribute to the solid capability of maintaining such complex biological systems.

 The following list below is what generally makes up the coastal and marine areas: